linkerd/website/linkerd.io/content/blog/2023/0713-linkerd-in-production.md

 instead are dealing with broad recommendations for how you set up and run Linkerd to make day-to-day operations as trouble-free as possible.

-### 1a.
-Think carefully about certificates
+### 1. Think carefully about certificates and the CNI

+These two things are at the top of the list because they're the basis on which a lot of the rest of Linkerd functions, so it's a great idea to decide how you want to approach them before installing Linkerd.
+(You can still change them after the fact, but you'll need to be careful to avoid downtime.)

+#### Certificates

-We'll start with certificates because expired certificates are **the** most common reason for a production Linkerd installation to take downtime, which is a shame because it's 100% avoidable.
-There are two major things to consider
+Expired certificates are **the** most common reason for a production Linkerd installation to take downtime, which is a shame because they're 100% avoidable.
+There are two major things to consider here:
-here:

 - Ideally, **your trust anchor secret key should not be stored on your cluster at all**.
 Linkerd only needs access to the public key of the trust anchor, and